PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-06-05-zer0-drive-navigating-the-impossible.md

   - Beginning of the **insert time reference here** *(zero divided by zero)*

     For instance, in sales dashboards, at the start of a quarter, there would often be no current-quarter data available, resulting in errors where clear rankings appeared just a day prior.

-    - If there's a data lag, ensure the report's date accounts for that delay e.g., using use today()-1 or max(date)
+    If there's a data lag, ensure the report's date accounts for that delay e.g., using use today()-1 or max(date)

-  - Goal/Budget/Forecast not approved/loaded/etc. yet *(actual divided by zero/null)*
+  - Goal/Budget/Forecast not approved/loaded/etc. *(non-zero number divided by zero/null)*

-    - You can use error handling for this, however, even better is adding some logic or annotation to inform why.
-"Budget for Q3 is forthcoming"
+    You can use error handling for this, however, even better is adding some logic or annotation to inform why e.g., "Budget for Q3 is forthcoming"

   - Upstream data issue *(the unexpected zero)*

-    This is frequently the beginning of research and the surfacing of an opportunity - how do we protect the system when:
-    - The servers are bounced unexpectedly, and all data loads stop and the dbs rollback, or worse yet they don't rollback and have incomplete data
+    This scenario frequently signals the start of deeper investigation and can surface valuable opportunities.
+    Common issues include:
+    - Unexpected server restarts
+    - Data load failures
+    - Currupted data
-    - Human keying error
+    - Human entry errors
-    - Work process breakdown (either manual or automated)
+    - Process breakdowns (manual or automated)

     In many cases, these types of situations necessitate the creation of alerts and/or audit reports to show sources tick and tie together